Cycletouring the

 simple and quiet but with a hot shower, you could

-You'll need a permit (valid for upto 4 persons) and
+You'll need a membership card (valid for up to 4

-a list of sites whch can be obtained at the first
+persons) and a list of sites which can be obtained

 Friends